Section 144 imposed in Rangamati’s Juraichhari over AL, BNP programmes

 The curfew will remain in force from dawn to dusk on Wednesday.

-According to the order, Juraichhari upazila BNP had announced to stage a protest rally at Jokkhabazar of the upazila on Wednesday (31 August).
+According to the order, Juraichhari upazila BNP announced staging a protest rally at Jokkhabazar of the upazila.
 At the same place and time, upazila Awami League also called for another rally protesting the 21 August grenade attack.

 However, the government officials, emergency services, regular activities and law enforcement personnel will remain out of the purview of the restriction.